nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Command Parser

 Wingman abandoned the use of the parser design in AB3.
-The main motivation behind this is that we feel that AB3's parser design is too complicated.
+The main motivation behind this decision was that we felt that AB3's parser design was too complicated.
-Also, AB3's parser does not have the `mode` component, which is very important to the design of Wingman.
+Furthermore, AB3's parser didn't have the `mode` component, which was crucial to the design of Wingman.

 ![Wingman's parser design](images/ParserLogicSequenceDiagram.png)